yawitzd/DSI-NYC-1/curriculum/week-01/1.1-lesson/readme.md

 Notice, this path starts from `/` directory which is a root directory for every Linux/Unix machines.

 ##### What is a relative path?

+> *Note:* Instructors – customize this lesson to demo with folders that you have present on your filesystem, or alternatively create a similar file structure on the fly.

 A relative path is a reference to a file or folder **relative** to the current position, or the present working directory(pwd).
 If we are in the folder `/a/b/` and we want to open the file that has the absolute path `/a/b/c/file.txt`, we can just type: